Comparing Verb Technology (VERB) and The Competition

 |2.78

-Verb Technology currently has a consensus target price of $2.75, suggesting a potential upside of 133.05%.
-As a group, “Software—Application” companies have a potential upside of 9.69%.
-Given Verb Technology’s stronger consensus rating and higher probable upside, equities analysts plainly believe Verb Technology is more favorable than its peers.
+Verb Technology currently has a consensus price target of $2.75, indicating a potential upside of 102.21%.
+As a group, “Software—Application” companies have a potential upside of 6.97%.
+Given Verb Technology’s stronger consensus rating and higher probable upside, equities analysts clearly believe Verb Technology is more favorable than its rivals.

+Verb Technology has a beta of 1.04, meaning that its share price is 4% more volatile than the S&P 500.
+Comparatively, Verb Technology’s rivals have a beta of 1.04, meaning that their average share price is 4% more volatile than the S&P 500.

-This table compares Verb Technology and its peers top-line revenue, earnings per share and valuation.
+This table compares Verb Technology and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue